-The D-Bus interface RAUC provides makes it easy to integrate it into you custom application.
+The D-Bus interface RAUC provides makes it easy to integrate it into your custom application.
 In order to allow sending data, make sure the D-Bus config file de.pengutronix.rauc.conf from the data/ dir gets installed properly.

 To only start RAUC when required, using D-Bus activation is a smart solution.
-In order to enable D-Bus activation, make sure the D-Bus service file de.pengutronix.rauc.service from the data/ dir gets installed properly.
+In order to enable D-Bus activation, properly install the D-Bus service file de.pengutronix.rauc.service from the data/ dir.